 How A South Korean City Is Changing Tactics To Tamp Down Its COVID-19 Surge

 The city of Daegu, about 150 miles southeast of Seoul, has long been a bustling industrial center and transport hub, home to 2.5 million South Koreans.
-But lately, Daegu has become a shadow of its usual bustling self.
+But lately Daegu has become a shadow of its usual self.
 "It actually looks like a scene from a disaster movie," says Dr. Lee Jun-yeup, communications director for the Daegu Medical Association.
 "Streets are empty, restaurants and shops closed.
 People stock up on instant noodles because they want to avoid going out."

 Daegu has so far been the main battleground of the coronavirus outbreak in South Korea, accounting for 75% of the country's 7,513 cases as of Tuesday.
 The country has one of the highest number of infections outside of China.

-Despite a national health care system that has a reputation for providing good quality, affordable health care, the city's hospitals have been overwhelmed with infected patients, necessitating a shift in tactics.
+Despite a national system that has a reputation for providing affordable, good-quality health care, the city's hospitals have been overwhelmed with infected patients, necessitating a shift in tactics.

 The past couple of days saw the smallest daily increases in new cases in South Korea since Feb.
 26. But President Moon Jae-In said Monday it was too soon for anyone to be optimistic.

 Daegu's first known coronavirus case was confirmed on Feb.
 18. A 61-year-old woman was South Korea's 31st case.
-Epidemiological investigators believe she came into contact with over 1,100 people.
+Epidemiological investigators believe she came into contact with more than 1,100 people.

 Most are fellow members of the Shincheonji Church of Jesus, a religious group that accounts for most of the cases in Daegu.